kortina/notes/_posts/2020-06-03-the-making-of-prince-of-persia.md

 ---
 layout: post
-title: "The Making of Prince of Persia"
+title: "Mechner // The Making of Prince of Persia"
 date: "2020-06-03"
 ---